Coda-Research-Group/AlphaFind/README.md

 - [Docker](https://docs.docker.com/get-docker/)

 1. Clone this repository
+2. Add execute permissions to the `run.sh` script: `chmod +x run.sh`
-2. Run `./run.sh` in your terminal
+3. Run `./run.sh` in your terminal
-3. Open `http://localhost:8081` in your browser
+4. Open `http://localhost:8081` in your browser

 The `training/data/cifs` folder contains a small subset of the AlphaFold DB comprising 109 proteins.
 The full AlphaFold DB can be downloaded from [here](https://alphafold.ebi.ac.uk/download).